Fairholmes Circular (via Bleaklow and Derwent Head) Walk

 Travel

 Derwent, opposite Fairholmes Bus Stop, map reference SK 171 893, is 19 km west north west of Sheffield City Centre, 237 km north west of Charing Cross, 214m above sea level, and in Derbyshire.
-It is currently not served by any bus service useful for this walk!
+It is served by Line 257 (Sheffield Interchange (D3) to Bakewell or Glossop via Ladybower), but on Sundays only (Line Variant 257C).
+There are 5 buses going out from Sheffield (39 minutes journey time) and 6 going back.

-Saturday Walkers’ Club: This walk can’t currently be done as a public transport-based walk.
+Saturday Walkers’ Club: This walk is not doable as a daywalk from London while using public transport.

 Lunch